PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Labs/Lab1-AWS/README.md

 ### Getting Started with AWS

-### About
+## About

-This lab demonstrated the implementation of AWS CLI and other services like IAM, Amazon S3, comprehend and lambda.
+This lab demonstrates the implementation of AWS CLI and other services like IAM, Amazon S3, comprehend and lambda.

 ![AWS](https://user-images.githubusercontent.com/59594174/109194191-32a5de00-7767-11eb-916e-827815f25b96.png)